homosapien14/calendar-app/README.md

 # Getting Started with Calendar-App

-It schedule the tasks on the basis of time-per-day committed by user.
+It is full stack App that schedule the tasks on the basis of time-per-day committed by user.

 ### Images: